Detailed map of Angers

 You'll have the opportunity to travel through the bowels of the earth on board an authentic mining train, up to a monumental extraction room.
 At the end of the tour, a shale splitting demonstration awaits you.

-Individual rates for visits to the Mine Bleue are :
+Individual admission prices for visits to the Blue Mine are:

-Family rates (minimum 2 adults + minimum 2 teens/children)
+Family rates (minimum 2 adults + minimum 2 children/teenagers):

 School vacations :

-From June to early July, and during the first two weeks of September, two guided tours are offered on weekdays, at 2.15pm and 3.45pm.
+From June to early July and during the first half of September, two guided tours are offered on weekdays, at 2:15 p.m. and 3:45 p.m.
+All tour times are available at www.laminebleue.com.

 With its modern design, it's fully equipped, with 2 bathrooms for even greater comfort.
 With its terrace and hotel-style amenities, you'll feel right at home!